 We still weren’t tired of playing when they called us out for the food.
 And off we went.

 The heading was supposed to be ironic just in case.
 But all we ordered was pasta.
-I’m not sure which pasta.
 It had a long name on the menu and we assumed that this would take a long time to prepare.
-The longer the time to prepare, the more we could play.
-We thought that all out before we went in, of course.
+The longer the time to prepare, the more we could play with the dogs.
+We planned it all out before we went in, of course.

 But to the point, the pasta was damn delicious!
 We just ordered a single bowl of it, around 250 rupees – but it was enough for both of us guys.
 Well, I ate a little more obviously.
 And that was it for our evening.

 Playing with dogs just before sunset and then having a finger-licking good meal after, what more could one want for a fine evening?
 Now, even had the hint of a thought of visiting Snoopy Paws Cafe?
 I don’t think you should stop!

 Can’t get over dogs, here’s another piece of mine that might help you find more dog-loving cafes: